 Basic computer skills; Microsoft Office applications

-General familiarity with cultural resource management protocols and processes, including Section 106 and NEPA compliance
+General familiarity with cultural resource management protocols and processes, including Section 106 and NEPA compliance.

-Experience with large-scale cultural resources survey projects is preferred
+Experience with large-scale cultural resources survey projects.

 What We Offer